wikimedia/eventgate/README.md

 For configuration of the default EventGate implementation (see below), edit config.yaml and run `npm start`.
 The service will listen for HTTP POST requests with Content-Type set to `application/json` at `/v1/events`.
 The POST body should be an array of JSON event objects.
+(The default EventGate uses Kafka, so you must have a running Kafka instance to produce to.)

 # Architecture

-The EventGate service attempts to be a generic HTTP POST event intake, event schema validation and event producing service.
+The EventGate service is a generic HTTP POST JSON event intake, event schema validation and event producing service.
 The schema validation and event produce implementation is left up to the user.
 This service ships with a schema URL based validator and Kafka produce implementation (using node-rdkafka), but you can